jhowilbur/shell-script-professional/README.md

 ~ 🅦🅘🅛🅑🅤🅡 ~
- - Tanks for your attention!
+ - Thanks for your attention!